The-Red-Serpent/Red-Teaming/Active Directory/01. Fundamentals/Fundamentals.md

 | **Centralized Management**                   | Allows centralized control of users, devices, and network resources.        | **AD DS**                 |
 | **Time Synchronization**                     | Ensures all computers in the network have synchronized time.                | **AD DS**                 |

-<br></br>

-## SYSVOL
-The SYSVOL folder is a shared directory on each domain controller in an Active Directory environment.
-It contains critical data such as Group Policy Objects (GPOs), Logon scripts, and other AD-related files that need to be replicated between domain controllers within the same domain.
-SYSVOL ensures that domain controllers maintain a consistent copy of data for the proper functioning of the network.
-<br></br>

-## NTDS.DIT
-It is a critical database file in Active Directory, stored on every Domain Controller in the `C:\Windows\NTDS\` directory.
-It contains all the essential information about the Active Directory environment, including:
-- User and group objects (like user accounts and groups)
-- Group membership
-- Password hashes for all users in the domain (this is particularly important to attackers)